oasisprotocol/dapp-sidedao/README.md

 [Sapphire Localnet]: https://github.com/oasisprotocol/oasis-web3-gateway/pkgs/container/sapphire-dev

-## Frontend
+## Demo frontend

-After compiling the backend, updating `.env.development` with the corresponding DAO address and chain ID, move to the `frontend` folder to compile and Hot-Reload frontend for Development:
+After compiling the backend, updating `.env.development` with the corresponding DAO address and chain ID, move to the `frontend.demo` folder to compile and Hot-Reload demo frontend for Development:

 ```sh
 pnpm dev